cq615/BIGM-motion-tracking/README.md

 Demo code accompanying the paper of the same title (Under Review).

-Data and model will be uploaded upon publication.
+Pretrained model will be uploaded upon publication.

 ## Introduction